undermad/diet-generator-api/README.md

 ![HighProteinMacroCalculator Code screenshot](/screenshots/highproteinmacrocalculator_code_ss.png)

-The `Macronutrient` is holder for calculated values and is used in `DietGenerator` as reference to decide if values need to be increased or decreased in the diet.
-It also has two methods - reduceValues and increaseValues that take `Nutrients` as parameter.
+The `Macronutrient` serves as a holder for calculated values and is used in the `DietGenerator` to determine whether the values need to be increased or decreased in the diet.
+It also has two methods, `reduceValues` and `increaseValues`, which take `Nutrients` as a parameter.

 ![Macronutrient Code screenshot](/screenshots/macronutrient_code_ss.png)